 For the general business knowledge questions, this is very hard to prepare for with short notice and probably is not worth expending a lot of time to prepare.
 However, if you had ample time, the best way to prepare would be to read one major business newspaper each day and one major business magazine each week.

-Important Note: Based on the field reports I’m receiving from a few CIBs, my working hypothesis is that AT Kearney is moving in the direction of more quantitative testing AND different groups (and possibly countries) within AT Kearney may be using DIFFERENT tests.
+Important Note: Based on the reports I’m receiving from a few of my students that have received AT Kearney offers, my working hypothesis is that AT Kearney is moving in the direction of more quantitative testing AND different groups (and possibly countries) within AT Kearney may be using DIFFERENT tests.

 If you have any additional information on this test, please post them below in the comments section.
 I will periodically update this article to reflect the lastest information about AT Kearny’s skills testing efforts.